fladd/floriankrause/research.md

 title: Research
 ---

-## Real-time fMRI Neurofeedback for Stress-related Disorders
+## Self-regulation of Large-scale Brain Networks & Stress-related Disorders
-I recently got interested in the clinical benefits of self-regulating brain networks using real-time functional Magnetic Resonance Imaging (fMRI) neurofeedback.
+I recently got interested in the clinical benefits of self-regulating large- scale brain networks using real-time functional Magnetic Resonance Imaging (fMRI) neurofeedback.

 In my current position as a postdoctoral researcher in the Cognitive Affective